Employment Checks Contract

 The employment checks contract is a mandatory, whole-of-government agreement.

-This means that all NSW Government agencies are eligible to use – and must use – this contract when ordering employment checks for staff, whether ongoing (permanent), fixed-term contract or contingent staff.
+This means all NSW Government agencies must use this contract when ordering employment checks for staff, whether ongoing (permanent), fixed-term contract or contingent workers.

-Non-government agency buyers can also apply to access this contract.
-If you'd like to know more, contact NSW Procurement using the details on this page.
+Non-government agency buyers can access this contract.
+If you'd like to know more, email NSW Procurement at nswbuy@treasury.nsw.gov.au

 How to buy: step by step